CosmeValera/ReactProjects/test-projects/PlayWright/PLAYWRIGHT-1-miduconf/README.md

 ![Playwright Test for VSCode](readme_images/playwright_extension.png)

-- Create new Playwright project using:
+- Create a new Playwright project using:
 ```
 Ctrl + Shift + P -> and type 'Install Playwright'
 ```